Edit on GitHub

 Use one of the following commands to load the Gazebo environment.

-In this instruction, TurtleBot3 World will be used.
+In this tutorial, TurtleBot3 World will be used.

 $ export TURTLEBOT3_MODEL=burger